-25 Thus, despite the generally moral realist framing of this article, we accept aspects of the more constructivist and relativist views of Coeckelbergh 2012 and Gunkel 2012, according to which we collaboratively decide, rather than discover, who is and who is not part of the moral community and "grow" moral relations through actively engaging with the world.
+23 Thus, despite the generally moral realist framing of this article, we accept aspects of the more constructivist and relativist views of Coeckelbergh 2012 and Gunkel 2012, according to which we collaboratively decide, rather than discover, who is and who is not part of the moral community and "grow" moral relations through actively engaging with the world.
+Compare also Mandik (forthcoming, this issue) on cultural selection for metaphysical daring in a posthuman environment.